karuppiah7890/calendar-event-booking/STORY.md

 Before writing a method for smoothening / merging the time slots in TimeSlots class, we need to write a merge method in the TimeSlot class!

+---

+I have written the merge method in TimeSlot class now

+---

+Some more thoughts I had -

+Find the boundary of everyone's working hours.
+Find the common of it all and use that as the boundary for everyone to find gaps.
+OR fir each person, use their own boundary.
+If it's common for all, all cool! :)

+Find free slots that can accommodate everyone

+From algorithm point of view, it's safe to ignore any free slot that can't accommodate the meeting duration, UNLESS there's a requirement that the meeting duration could be tweaked a bit to accommodate more people or even everyone, or else, it can just be blindly ignored

+If we cannot accommodate everyone, first check who all have NO or ZERO free slots that can accommodate the meeting for its duration.
+Ignore them.

+Now for others, who do have free slots long enough for the meeting, we have to either see priority of people OR see which slot can accommodate the max number of people, for which common slots for different combination of people have to be checked.
+One thing that can be done is, for every free slot, big enough to accommodate a meeting, we can see how many other free slots if others have something in common with it that can accommodate the meeting.
+Have to see how many comparisons have to be done though.
+We could also sort the list of list of timeslots based on this one timeslot, and it's friends on other people's free timeslots around the same time.
+The wider and common it is for people, better, the thinner it gets, lesser common timeslot and less possibility of meeting of the least duration common timeslot is smaller than meeting duration.

+---